 5 bonus points for letting me hear authentic Irish music!

-At first we were a little perplexed because they weren't very loud...only 2 small mics.
-And even with the lively jigs, they didn't seem to be having the best time.
+As I watched I began to wonder if the musicians were having fun.
+At first we were a little perplexed because they weren't very loud... only 2 small mics.
+Even with the lively jigs, they didn't seem to be having the best time.
 But when I looked around, the crowd from the early performance had left and the new arrivals were more into their socializing.
 Maybe the musicians weren't bothering to entertain them.

 I had given up on speaking to anyone Irish, (besides Patrick) but as we were leaving I spoke with Rex, the percussionist...who at least has an Irish mother.
 He was delighted to show Sigi and me how he used his wrist to rotate the odd drumstick against the bodran.
 I guess he is a lawyer, because of his story about acquiring the drum from an Irishman who asked him to do his will.
 (He would take no money, only the drum)

 Rex also told us about the arguments the musicians had about having any microphones on stage at all.
 They prefer to gather with their instruments and play as they do in real Irish pubs, which is less about performance.